justthzz/JavaFX-Login-Signup-UI/README.md

 # JavaFX-Login-and-Signup-UI
-This project involves the creation of a JavaFX application with a user interface that supports both login and signup functionalities.
-The primary goal is to design and implement two distinct forms, one for user authentication (login) and another for user registration (signup).
+Developed a JavaFX application featuring a user-friendly login/signup interface.
+The login form validates user credentials, and the signup form captures personal and login details.
+Both forms are designed for simplicity and user engagement.
+Completed within a university week tutorial, this project demonstrates proficiency in JavaFX and UI design.